tl-its-umich-edu/kartograafr/README.md

 configuration is beyond the scope of this readme.
 The *runDocker.sh* script is a model for what the OpenShift environment needs to supply for correct configuration.

-The version of of kartograafr to run is specified in the OpenShift build configuration.
+The version of kartograafr to run is specified in the OpenShift build configuration.
 It should point to a git tag for testing and production instances.

 A new build can be started with the "new build" button on the build configuration page.